ioBroker/ioBroker.docs/docs/de/adapterref/iobroker.node-red/README.md

 ### 0.0.6 (2014-11-26)
 * (bluefox) use names like in mqtt: "adapter/instance/device/channel/state"
-* (bluefox) suport of "value" or "object" for input node
+* (bluefox) support of "value" or "object" for input node

 ### 0.0.5 (2014-11-22)
 * (bluefox) support of new naming concept